-Leo's older brother Matt has achondroplasia, but Leo and their dad do not.
+Family Leo's older brother Matt has achondroplasia, but Leo and their dad do not.
 Did you know 80% of kids with achondroplasia are born to parents of average stature?
 It can be random!
+Specific Challenges: Mental and Social Health Mental and social health are just as important to children with achondroplasia as the management of physical health.
+Leo and Matt are affected by anxiety differently, but Matt can help Leo by teaching him techniques for self-care that he has learnt when wrestling with negative feelings.

+Adaptations

 Matt can drive with specific adaptations.
-A pillow for back support, a raised seat, and some pedal extenders can make getting around as accessible as it is for someone without achondroplasia.
+A pillow for back support, a raised seat and some pedal extenders can make getting around as accessible as it is for someone without achondroplasia.

+Unique!